INM-Logo-Horz-RGB

 One of the biggest myths about obesity is that it’s caused by laziness or indulgence.
 It’s not.
 It’s caused by your body reacting to stressors.
 In response to stress, your body will store food to prepare for famine, and you will gain weight.
 Some stressors are obvious, but many are not.
 Some are as silent and invisible as the bacteria in our intestines.

-In a startling study(1), Dr. Gewirtz at Cornell University showed that the weight of mice could be changed by over 15 percent just by shifting their intestinal bacteria.
-Along with weight changes, the bacteria present changed the mice’s chemistry in ways that could predict heart disease, high blood pressure and risks for diabetes.
+In a startling study,1Vijay-Kumar M, Aitken JD, Carvalho FA, et al. Metabolic syndrome and altered gut microbiota in mice lacking Toll-like receptor 5.
+Science.
+2010;328(5975):228-231. https://doi.org/10.1126/science.1179721 Dr. Gewirtz at Cornell University showed that the weight of mice could be changed by over 15 percent just by shifting their intestinal bacteria.
+Along with weight changes, the bacteria present changed the mice’s chemistry in ways that could predict heart disease, high blood pressure, and risks for diabetes.

-First, it’s important to realize that 99 percent of our intestinal bacteria are unable to use oxygen.
+First, it’s important to realize that 99 percent of our gut bacteria are unable to use oxygen.
 Bacteria that can’t use oxygen are called anaerobes.
-This is important because all the foods with bacteria (like sauerkraut and yogurt)— as well as all the bacteria in probiotic supplements– only contain bacteria that live in oxygen.
-These foods and supplements—terrific as they may be— have little or no effect on the anaerobes that run the show.
+This is important because foods like sauerkraut and yogurt—as well as probiotic supplements—only contain bacteria that live in oxygen.
+These foods and supplements have little or no effect on the anaerobes that run the show.

 Of the many types of anaerobes, the two that are most directly involved with obesity are the Bacteroidetes and Firmicutes.
 Most studies have shown that the more Bacteroidetes you have (compared to your Firmicutes), the leaner you will be.
 So, if you want to be firm, you want more Bacteroidetes and fewer Firmicutes.